rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

   </h1>
 ```

-Whether you choose CSS-in-CSS, CSS-in-JS, or Utility-First-CSS is up to you.
+Whether you choose CSS-in-CSS or Utility-First-CSS is up to you.
 The trend goes towards Utility-First-CSS with Tailwind CSS.
+CSS-in-JS solutions are not as popular anymore because of their problems with server-side environments.
 One last hint: If you want to apply a className conditionally in React, use a utility library like [clsx](https://github.com/lukeed/clsx).

 **Recommendations:**